 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 3- DISCLAIMER THIRD PARTIES

 All product names, company names and logos are trademarks™ or registered® trademarks of their respective holders.
-Use of them does not imply any affiliation with or endorsement by them.
+Apple®, iPod®, iPhone® and iPad® are registered trademarks of Apple Inc. Android™ is a trademark of Google Inc. Use of these marks and any other third-party trademarks are for identification purposes only and does not imply endorsement or affiliation.

 4- PHOTOGRAPHS COPYRIGHT